akapelrud/xkb2midi/README.md

 and reconfigures a specific keyboard using the XKeyboard Extension.

-The program then listens for keyboard events on the mapped keys, translating keystrokes to midi outputted over a jack connection (otg).
+The program then listens for keyboard events on the mapped keys, translating keystrokes to midi key press/release events outputted over a jack connection.
+The program doesn't have to be in focus to work.

-Please be aware that this can completely lock up your input handling, so don't use it on your core keyboard.
-Use the '--device' option to specify a keyboard device index, as given from the output of 'xinput list'.
+Please be aware that this program can potentially lock up your input handling, so don't use it on your core keyboard(!)

 ```